Opened to the public in 1975, the Fundació Joan Miró was given shape by one of the 20th century’s most influential artists, Joan Miró.

 Fundacio Joan Miro’s multimedia guide helps you better understand the museum’s architectural nuances and Miro’s style.

-The multimedia guide is free, and all visitors can use it from their mobiles.
+The multimedia guide is free, and all visitors can use it from their mobile devices.

 The guide has additional content about Joan Miró’s life and work, unpublished material from the Fundació’s archive, etc.